PythiaUF/Triya-UF-OSC-Docs/docs/guides/main_py_discord_bot.md

 @listen(MessageCreate)
 async def my_function(event: ChannelCreate):
-    ... # message is in event.message
+    ... # channel is in event.channel

 # or
 @listen()